-Milia: What You Need to Know About the Small White Bumps on Your Face
+Milia: What You Need to Know About the Tiny White Bumps on Your Face

-You may not even realize it, but there’s a chance you have milia.
-Due to their small size and white color, the tiny bumps that come with this skin-care condition are often mistaken for whiteheads, even though they aren’t the same thing.
-Despite their apparent similarities — at least in the looks department — milia aren’t a form of acne.
-If your handy spot treatment isn’t helping to reduce the appearance of the white bumps on your face, you may need to reevaluate what exactly you’re dealing with.
-Here’s how to spot the difference and treat milia, ahead.
+There’s a chance you have milia and you don’t even realize it.
+Due to their small size and white color, the tiny bumps known as milia are often mistaken for whiteheads.
+Despite the similarities in appearance, milia aren’t a form of acne.
+That’s why if your handy spot treatment isn’t helping to minimize the white bumps on your face, you may need to reevaluate what exactly you’re dealing with.
+Here’s how to spot the difference and treat milia.

 What Are Milia?

-We’ve already covered that milia aren’t whiteheads, or any form of acne for that matter, but what exactly are they?
-According to medical esthetician, SkinCeuticals ambassador and Skincare.com consultant Jenn Oakley, milia are a buildup of keratin underneath the skin that have the appearance of tiny, white bumps.
-Most often, they’re seen under the eyes and around the nose or cheeks, but they can appear anywhere.
+According to Jenn Oakley, a medical esthetician, SkinCeuticals ambassador and Skincare.com consultant, milia are a buildup of keratin underneath the skin that have the appearance of tiny, white bumps.
+Most often, milia forms under the eyes and around the nose or cheeks, but they can appear anywhere.

 What Causes Milia?

-Milia may pop up seemingly with no rhyme or reason, but there is in fact a clear cause behind the white bumps.
-Mayo Clinic shares that milia develop when tiny skin flakes become trapped in small pockets near the surface of the skin.
-Additionally, milia may be worse for those with certain skin conditions.
-Oakley shares that if you have sun damaged skin, an overly oily complexion or slack on exfoliating, you may be more likely to develop milia.
+Milia develop when tiny skin flakes become trapped in small pockets near the surface of the skin, says the Mayo Clinic.
+Oakley shares that if you have sun-damaged skin, an overly oily complexion or don’t exfoliate regularly, you may be more likely to develop milia.

 Can You Get Rid of Milia?